nim-lang/nimble/readme.markdown

 locally their ``.babel`` files before submitting them to the official package list.
 See [developers.markdown](developers.markdown) for more info on this.

+A URL to a repository can also be specified, Babel will automatically detect the type of the repository that the url points to and install it.

 ### babel build

 The ``build`` command is mostly used by developers who want to test building